“And when we have to let go, something else becomes possible.” –Pema Khandro Rinpoche

 I’d felt only enough of something to wonder if I’d even felt it at all.

-To our extreme surprise, she loved Lewis.
-From day one.
+To our extreme surprise, she loved L. From day one.
 She sniffed him and sat near him and purred loudly.
 His earliest attempts at petting the animals were rough smacks with his chunky hands up and down against their bodies, and while everyone else would complain or run away, Blacula would just sit there and let him smack her.
-Each morning after we transitioned Lew into his own room, she’d enthusiastically run in to greet him as soon as we opened his door, sometimes even jumping into his bed.
+Each morning after we transitioned L into his own room, she’d enthusiastically run in to greet him as soon as we opened his door, sometimes even jumping into his bed.
 He was the only person who could ever give her a hug.
-He’d wrapped his arms around her torso and lay his cheek down on top of her and my heart would leap into my throat, and she’d just sit there calmly, happily even.
+He’d wrap his arms around her torso and lay his cheek on top of her head, and my heart would leap into my throat.
+But she’d just sit there, calmly, happily even.
 If I’d done this, she would have scratched my face, my chest, any skin that her claws could reach until I’d let her go.

 Unless they’re asleep at the time of death, animals die with their eyes open.
 Seconds after her heart finished beating, I was shocked that she still looked alive.
 “It just seems like she’s resting,” I said aloud, then leaned down and stared deep into her dead eyes.
-I swear they looked back at me.
-Something was still in there.
-Then they began glazing over, just a bit at first then more and more until about a minute later, they had transformed into cloudy, turquoise mirrors reflecting the fluorescent light above us.
+I swear they looked back at me; something was still there.
+Then they began to glaze over, just a bit at first, then more and more until about a minute later, they had transformed into cloudy, turquoise mirrors reflecting the fluorescent light above us.

 Blacula took to hiding under the futon for most of the day and night about six months before we put her down.
 The final weeks were pathetic – she was confused and scared, unable to properly clean herself, and rarely came out from her hiding spot.
 But the strangest part was how the other animals ganged up on her.
 The dogs began chasing and nipping at her whenever she did manage to venture out, and Frida, the other cat who’d mostly avoided her in the years since we’d moved from the railroad to a more spacious apartment, began guarding the water bowl and litter box and attacking her whenever she tried to use either.
 We thought this was an instinctive version of payback and did our best to make it easier on Bla, but then immediately upon returning home with the empty carrier after her final appointment, the other pets relaxed, became much friendlier and more easygoing – Frida even cuddles with the dogs now – and we wondered if these attacks were their way of telling us it was her time, that perhaps they weren’t enacting payback but instead trying to end her suffering, a suffering that was distressing them all.